DOT: Department of Transportation Services

-If you or your workers operate certain commercial vehicles that cross into the U.S. (such as buses, trucks, or a transporter of hazardous materials), you are regulated by the U.S. Department of Transportation (DOT) where drug and alcohol testing is mandatory.
+If you or your workers operate certain commercial vehicles that cross into the U.S. (such as buses, trucks, or a transporter of hazardous materials), you are likely regulated by the U.S. Department of Transportation (DOT) drug and alcohol regulations which are mandatory for specific safety-sensitive positions.
 Certain railway workers, pipeline workers, aviation workers, and marine industry workers may also fall into this category.

 DOT Oral Fluid Drug Testing